 March 2011: I was doing pretty well in my professional career making some really good bucks.
 Yet, I wanted to expand my limits beyond the current profile.
 Needless to say, MBA became my target sooner than expected.

 With my friend’s guidance (well, he wasn’t really upset with me.
 At least, I like to think so), I bought and borrowed some decent books from the market and read through indexes in exactly 2 days.
 But the work at office picked up and I found yet another reason for shying away from books.

 June 2011: Having spent 3 years in the technology field with vague future prospects in the current profile, I again became serious about studies and shook the dust off GMAT books.
-With some decent preparation, I scored 680 (47, 38) on the GMAT on 22/07/2011.
+With some good preparation, I got a decent scored on the GMAT on 22/07/2011.

 In the mean time, I also enrolled for a local test prep company.
 My friends and even my guide asked me to reappear as the score was just about the average for the good schools.
 Nobody encouraged me to go ahead and try my luck.
 I had other plans on mind though.

 October 2011: I managed to convince myself that I indeed have a decent score.
 It will neither help nor hurt me.
 Reasoning – Strong undergraduate scores, decent extracurricular and valuable work experience.
 With some guidance by my earlier ‘admission consultant’, I managed to get an interview call from Mays Business School, TAMU.